VictorHugo1211/Docker-Ubuntu-with-Apache2/README.txt

 docker build -t REPOSITORY_NAME .

-After build the image, you can run the command to create our container: docker run -dit --name CONTAINER_NAME -p LOCAL_PORT: CONTAINER_PORT REPOSITORY_NAME
+After build the image, you can run the command to create our container: docker run -dit --name CONTAINER_NAME -p LOCAL_PORT:CONTAINER_PORT REPOSITORY_NAME

 Now you have your container running!
 That's were easy!